ConceptCodes/langgraph-scratchpad-js/src/calendar/README.md

 The calendar agent is built using the LangChain framework.
 It uses the llama3.1 for natural language processing and a SQLite database for storing calendar events.
 The agent is designed to be modular and extensible, allowing for easy integration with other agents and tools.

 ![Calendar Agent Architecture](assets/graph.png)

+## Roadmap
+- [ ] add a conditional edge for execute query to jump back to generate query on failure